minimekill/Java-Socket-Exercises/README.md

 4) the server makes a new thread for every client who connects.

-5) by entering help#  commands for all the exercises can be found and executed
+5) by entering help#  commands for all the exercises can be found and executed. for some weird reason when the project is on droplet the output on telnet is not very east to read.
 hint:  everything before the # is a command and everything behind it will be comanded on, typing uppercase#hello will print back HELLO
+You wont get kicked for typing wrong pattern, u can log out by typing exit# u can also close the server with exitserver#pasword

 6) by typing msgall#messagehere   u can send messages to all online clients. to see whos online u can type whoison# also private messages can be send by msgto#username@message.